PietroSciabbarrasi/ADM-HW5/README.md

 `Command_line_output.png` is the screenshot of the command line question output.

 `citation_graph.txt` is the input file for the command line question.

+`AQ_inputs.json` contains the inputs for the algorithmic question.